 The thymus and the bone marrow produce randomly millions of different lymphocytes which can respond to a large diversity of antigens.
 A lot of them die there.
 Others migrate to the peripheral lymphoid organs: the lymph nodes and the spleen.
 They stay there as naive lymphocytes.

-The next step of the development of a lymphocyte requires that it gets in contact with the antigen that corresponds to the receptor they carry.
+Lymphocyte activation requires that it gets in contact with the antigen that corresponds to the receptor it carries.

 It may get directly in contact if the antigen happens to be present in the lymph nodes or the spleen.